justinkelly/justinkelly.github.io/_posts/2010-01-31-how-to-create-a-self-sign-ssl-cert-with-no-pa.md

 ---
 layout: post
+published: true
+comments: true
 title: How to create a self signed ssl cert with no passphrase for your test server
-published: true
 tags: apache linux
 ---